pielstroem/statistics_for_humanists/_posts/2021-07-09-Summarizing.md

 \bar{x} = \frac{\sum_{i=1}^N x_i}{N}
 $$

-$x$ representing the observation value and $N$ sample size.
+with $x$ representing the observation value and $N$ sample size.

 An often very useful alternative to the arithmetic mean is the **median**.
 The idea of the median is mathematically very simple: you order all the numbers of a data set according to their value and find the one right in the center.
 If we do that for the body height data, we get:

 > 156, 160, 166, 169, **171**, **176**, 182, 185, 188, 190

-Unfortunately now have two numbers in the center, for there is an even number of observations.
+Unfortunately now have two numbers in the center, because there is an even number of observations.
 The simple solution to that problem is to calculate the arithmetic mean of these two numbers and get a median of *173.5*.

 The arithmetic mean of the same data set is *174.3*.
 Now, which statistic should you use?
 In many cases, they are very close.
-And if they are close, it is in principal a matter of personal preference.
+And if they are close, it is more or less a matter of personal preference.
 However, more people are familiar with the arithmetic mean, and it is more useful for follow-up mathematical operations, so I would recommend to report the arithmetic mean if it makes little to no difference.
-If there is a marked difference between mean and median, this is an indicator for extreme values in the high or the low end of the measurements in the data set.
+If there is a marked difference between mean and median, this is an indicator for extreme values at the high or at the low end of the measurements in the data set.
 Mean values can be influenced by single extreme values, median values not so much.
 Therefore you should report the median in that case.

 Obviously, we cannot compute means and medians for purely categorical data.
 For categorical observations, we can compute the **mode**, which is simply the category we observed most often.
-So the mode of the categorical set shown above would simply be *female*.
+So the mode of the categorical set shown above would be *female*.

 ## Standard deviation and quantiles